-The Boy in the Ivy by Linwood Sleigh is yet another very good book I remembered as containing modern-day witches and wanted to re-read.
-It is out of print; when I saw how much was being charged for the few copies available, I decided to forget it.
-After a long time, I felt a sudden impulse to search once again just in case, and found a copy on Amazon at a very reasonable price.
-When it arrived, I found that it had been signed by the author!
+The Boy in the Ivy by Linwood Sleigh is yet another very good book that I remembered as containing modern-day witches and wanted to re-read.
+It is out of print; when I first saw how much was being charged for the few copies available, I decided to forget it!
+After a long time, I felt a sudden impulse to search online once again just in case; I found a copy on Amazon at a very reasonable price.
+When the book arrived, I found that it had been signed by the author!

 Three of the witches it contains are of especial interest to me.